-NOTE - The engine must be sitting still in order to trigger these
+NOTE - The engine must be sitting still in order to trigger these sounds.
+This is very similar to F3 except you will hear the crew talking back and forth about getting the engine ready to run.

 F17 - Extended Start-Up